FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 so third full-length trial is never needed.

 # Methodology Rationale and Design Considerations

-{::comment}

-    MB99: Please consider that a more explicit title that reflects the content.

-    VP: Yes, but not sure what would be a better title yet.

-    MK: Edited.
-Also updated opening paragraph to motivate the reader.

-{:/comment}

-{::comment}

-    Manual processes, automation, implementation as library,...

-    DONE: Recheck specification minimizes user/iplementation discussions.

-    DONE low priority: Add those discussions here somewhere is useful.

-{:/comment}

 This section explains the Why behind MLRsearch.
 Building on the normative specification in Section